 Should your upper breast envelope be a little thicker, I prefer placing the implants above the muscle as this gives the quickest recovery and most appealing appearance.

-The aim of breast augmentation should be exactly that, augmenting the form of a natural breast, not solely enlarging it.
+The aim of breast augmentation should be exactly that — augmenting the form of a natural breast, not solely enlarging it.
 We are fortunate in Australia to have extremely high standards when it comes to implant quality, and with the latest generation of form-stable cohesive implants, our results are more predictable and precise than ever.
-A discussion on which implant for which patient is beyond the scope of any website, so feel free send any questions you may have through my contact page, or even better, come in for a consultation.
+A discussion on which implant is suitable for which patient is beyond the scope of any website, so please feel free to send any questions you may have through my contact page, or even better, come in for a consultation.

 How long does it take to recover from breast augmentation?

 The procedure is performed under general anaesthetic, usually as a day case.
 Time off work to recover is usually around one week and vigorous exercise can usually be resumed after six weeks.

 What are the potential risks and complications of breast augmentation?

 Some possible complications and risks associated with breast augmentation may include: